I just learned in 2.5 hours what I have been shying away from for 15 years. – Aleister

 - It’s specific.
 My method not only tells you that you should be playing, e.g., and F, it also tells you which F to play.
 However, most of the time you won’t even be conscious of the name of the note you’re playing, you’ll just play it.

 - It covers 211% more notes.
 It teaches you how to read 32 white notes quickly and easily, whereas the traditional method only teaches you how to read 18 slowly.
 Plus I’ll also teach you and test you on the black notes, which comprise another 24 notes, a total of 211% more (14 white + 24 black notes).

 This course will not only save you a ton of time, it’ll also make you feel better about an area of music that a lot of people feel that they’re

 bad at because they’ve been badly taught.
 (That’s not the teachers’ fault, it’s just that no-one’s come up with a really good method of teaching sight reading before.)
-And if you’re not convinced you can always take advantage of Udemy’s 30-day no-questions-asked money back guarantee.
+And if you’re not convinced you can always get a refund within 30 days.

 So how does it work?